Pedro-Revez-Silva/l2j-server-docker/README.md

 Just rename the images, customize and use them with your own docker-compose file.

+## Customize your own container

+If you want to add custom code to the container, first `stop` it and run this command from the console:

+`docker cp ./custom/. l2j-server-docker:/`

+Starting again the l2j-server container the changes will take effect.
+[Read this for more information](https://bitbucket.org/l2jserver/l2j-server-docker/src/master/custom/README.md).

 ## Troubleshooting

-You should use `down` to stop the cluster but if you are experiencing problems with the main deploy, also you can create a .bat file to remove all the current containers
+Use `down` to stop the cluster but if you are experiencing problems execute the following commands to restart all the volumes and containers

-`@echo off`

-`FOR /f "tokens=*" %%i IN ('docker ps -aq') DO docker rm %%i`

-`FOR /f "tokens=*" %%i IN ('docker images --format "{{.ID}}"') DO docker rmi %%i`

-But most cases it should be enough

-`docker image prune -a`
+`docker volume prune`

 `docker system prune -a`